BioinformaticsSTU/TGStools/README.md

 GTF file which extract lncRNA-specific information

 ----------------------------
-## staAS: calculate the proportion of each alternative splicing event in different samples and create graphs.
+## staAS
 ----------------------------
+calculate the proportion of each alternative splicing event in different samples and create graphs.
 ### Input files

 #### gtf file